Santhosh4287/CODSOFT_1/README.md

 - **styles.css:** Includes the CSS styles for enhancing the visual appeal and layout of the webpage.
 - **images:** Folder containing images used within the webpage.

-## Usage
-To view the webpage, simply open the `index.html` file in a web browser.
-You can also explore and modify the HTML and CSS files to customize the webpage further according to your preferences.

-## Credits
-This project was created by [Your Name].
-Feel free to contribute, modify, or use it as a template for your own admiration webpage projects.